Nanolx/NanoDroid/README.md

   * clean up log files
 * sqlite
   * clean up sqlite databases
+* permission
+  * set proper permission for microG & Co. on pre-patched ROMs

 When in Magisk Mode the init scripts create their log files in